vmware-tanzu/application-accelerator-samples/README.md

 ### Build & Run

-Each Accelerator is provided in a separate directory and is its own self contained project with a README file descibing how to build it.
+Each Accelerator is provided in a separate directory and is its own self contained project with a README file describing how to build it.

 ## Documentation